hoagsie/vtm/boston_mass.md

   a hacktivist group of Kindred who use their technological know-how to fight the tower.
 He is secretly Prince Iversen’s first childe who survived
-  <a href="Final_death" class="wikilink" title="Final Death">Final
-  Death</a>.
+  [Final Death](./final_death.md).
 Now he is obsessed with Iversen’s downfall and fearful she will realize he survived.

 #### Anarch Groups